lukesnc/capture-replay-auto/README.md

 ## About
 - Files are saved in a binary format with a `.aut` file extension
 - Files are saved to `/home/lvuser/` on the roboRIO
-- SSH into the roboRIO as lvuser with default credentials
+- SSH into the roboRIO as `lvuser` with default credentials

 ## Contributors
-- The great guys from the Hawktimus Programming Subteam
+- The great guys and gals from the Hawktimus Programming Subteam
 - Our awesome mentors on Team 3229 Hawktimus Prime
-- Check out Team 3229's GitHub page here (https://github.com/Team3229)

-Thanks to everyone that helped me make this system during the 2019-2020 FRC Robotics season!
+Check out Team 3229's robot code! (https://github.com/Team3229) Thanks to everyone that helped me make this system during the 2019-2020 FRC Robotics season!